novogenautonomy/novogenautonomy.github.io/README.md

 Create a protoype which is based on lean protyping principles

 ### Phase 2.
 Scale it.

-Before running for the first time, go to the root directory of your site, and install dependencies as follows:
+For all in California.

 ### Phase 3.
 Scale it more.

-For all in California.
+Entire US.